paolo-depa/container-on-ovs/README.md

 Optionally, setup a NAT rule on the bridge interface and allow its traffic to be forwarded:

-> iptables -t nat -A POSTROUTING -o container-br0 -j MASQUERADE
+> iptables -t nat -A POSTROUTING -o container-br0 -j MASQUERADE;

 > iptables -A FORWARD -i container-br0 -j ACCEPT

 Now we are going to use the _ovs-docker_ magic script, shipped with ovs: it creates a port in a ovs bridge and injects it in the container.